 So recently, I was working on a SharePoint Online project and was looking for a way to automate the installation and update of a No Code Sandbox Solution (NCSS).

-// NOTE: The lines below (in OfficeDev PnP) wipe/clear all items in the composed looks aka design catalog (_catalogs/design, list template 124).
+Just so you know, there are a couple of caveats to this approach as mentioned in the PnP documentation: // NOTE: The lines below (in OfficeDev PnP) wipe/clear all items in the composed looks aka design catalog (_catalogs/design, list template 124).

 Also, installing and activating the solution with this method will also automatically activate all Site-Collection level features, even if they have been set to AutoActivate = False